hilts-vaughan/hilts-vaughan.github.io/_posts/2022-12-16-installing-horizon-xi-linux.md

 #### Windower 4
 If you want to install Windower follow the README.md provided in the archive you downloaded earlier.
 Unless otherwise requested by Vaughan I won't clog this guide up with that install process.

+Guide by: Ex1L3 in the HorizonXI discord, feel free to ask question etc.

 ## Install HorizonXI - Steam Play (Steam Deck / other systems)